European Economic Intelligence · 2026 Outlook

 Euro Area Consumer Confidence Indicator (Eurostat)

 Source: Eurostat Consumer Confidence Indicator.
 The indicator is a subindex of the Economic Sentiment Indicator (ESI).
 Zero = long-term average.
 Readings below zero indicate below-average confidence.
 The record low of -28.7 was hit in September 2022 amid the energy crisis.
-March 2026 reading of -16.3 reflects renewed uncertainty from US tariff escalation.
+March 2026 reading of -16.3 reflects renewed uncertainty from trade policy shifts.

 Trade Tensions — The 2025–2026 Tariff Shock